-iv) PJM shall notify all other members of the default.
+iv) PJM shall notify all other Members of the default.

 15.1.6 Reinstatement of Member Following Default and Remedy

 a.
-A Member that has been declared in default, solely of PJM’s creditworthiness standards, or fails to otherwise comply with PJM’s credit policies once within any 12 month period may be reinstated in full after remedying such default.
+A Member that has been declared in default, solely of PJM’s creditworthiness standards or fails to otherwise comply with PJM’s credit policies, once within any 12 month period may be reinstated in full after remedying such default and satisfying any requirements imposed upon the Member as a result of the default, as more fully described in Tariff, Attachment Q.

 b.
-A Member that has been declared in default of this Agreement for failing to: (i) make timely payments when due once during any prior 12 month period, or (ii) adhere to PJM’s creditworthiness standards and credit policies, twice during any prior 12 month period, may be subject to the following restrictions:
+A Member that has been declared in default of any of the Agreements for failing to: (i) make timely payments when due once during any prior 12 month period, or (ii) adhere to PJM’s creditworthiness standards and credit policies, twice during any prior 12 month period, may be subject to the following restrictions:

 a) Loss of stakeholder privileges, including voting privileges, for 12 months following such default; and